Antique-Inspired DIY Step Stool

 It’s easy to build and the perfect height to reach those upper kitchen cabinets.
 It could also be used next to a bed, as stairs for pets or as a plant stand.
 It features two steps and antique-inspired curved details.

-The free plan includes a material list, all of the measurements, detailed instructions, and two templates to layout the curved details.
-Get the free plan now and build one today.
+The plan includes a material list, all of the measurements, detailed instructions, and two templates to layout the curved details.
+Get the plan now and build one today.

 You may also enjoy this Farmhouse DIY Step Stool and this DIY Ladder Chair.